Meet the schools senior leadership team:

 Sasha has been a literacy advisor in Wales, a Deputy Head Teacher in London and a Head Teacher in Cairo, Egypt.
 For the past 20 years she has enjoyed working with a diverse mix of educators who are passionate about teaching and learning.
 Sasha graduated from Chester with a BEd Honours degree and she gained her NPQH status in 2006.
 She continues to think outside the box with school initiatives and her autobiography will be called Method to the Madness.
 She is passionate about ‘CPD’ for teachers and enjoys bringing out the best in all children in a school.
 She was awarded Principal of the Year by Educational Journal Magazine in 2017.
 Sasha is currently undertaking a MSC in Human Resource Management.
 She is committed to reducing teacher workload and that purposeful projects give children a depth of learning .
 Sasha is enjoying lecturing at University of Birmingham with undergraduate students and currently working on expanding opportunities for children with determination in Sports City and beyond.

 Laura holds a Bachelor of Education (Honours) in Primary, with English and Drama as her main subjects, from Liverpool University .
 She is currently completing her NPQH (National Professional Qualification of Headship).
 She has over 20 years experience in teaching and management, both internationally and in the UK.
 She has worked in the Alice Smith School in Kuala Lumpur and at MES in Cairo.
-Prior to her time in Dubai she was most recently Assistant Head in a large primary school in Bristol, UK.
+Prior to her time in Dubai she was an Assistant Head in a large primary school in Bristol, UK.
 Laura is passionate about developing high quality ‘talk’ in the classroom and improving speaking opportunities within school.
 She is currently championing a whole-school project to improve Oracy from FS1 to Y6, enabling our students to become confident, articulate problem solvers.

 Matt holds a Master's degree in Education Management from King’s College, London, alongside both his PGCE qualification and a BA in English.
-Before joining the team at VHPS, Matt functioned as both an Assistant Headteacher and a Head of English in schools across London.
-He has been fortunate enough to teach a wide variety of students, from those with complex learning and behavioural difficulties, to exceptionally gifted and talented students aspiring to extend and enrich their learning.
+Before joining the team at VHPS in 2016, Matt functioned as both an Assistant Headteacher and a Head of English in schools across London.
+He has been fortunate enough to teach in a wide variety of contexts, and is committed to ensuring that children from all backgrounds are given the best possible opportunities to succeed.
 He is particularly passionate about encouraging children to become enthusiastic readers and writers, and enjoys applying 'Visible Learning' approaches to help children become reflective learners.
 At VHPS, Matt is one of the strategic leaders for teaching and learning, assessment, data and CPD, in addition to functioning as the curriculum leader for maths.
 Outside of school, Matt is a keen sportsman, who particularly enjoys football and swimming.
 He also loves spending time with his young family.